okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 1. Site-to-site: Two or more sites are connected without any software on the client machines.
 MPLS can be used to create this.
 2. Client-to-site: Client has software installed that allows it to communicate with the site.
 Typically used for remote workers.

+### Keys

+1. Symmetric-key encryption: All parties share the same key to encrypt and decrypt a message.
+2. Public-key encrytion (asymmetric): Each party has a public-private key pair.
+One computer uses its private key to encrypt a message and the other uses its public key to decrypt.